 Champagne Welcome Drinks

 After our photo shoot, we’ll enjoy a quick trip up to the top of the Tower with our skip-the-line tickets.
 What first-trip to Paris would be complete without a ride to the top of La Tour Eiffel for a birds-eye-view of the city?!
-Suitable inspired, we’ll stroll over to lunch at La Fontaine de Mars, one of our favorite restaurants in Paris.

-We’ll walk off our lunch with a stroll to Esplanade des Invalides where we’ll marvel at the extraordinary Hôtel National des Invalides.
+After the photo shoot we will stroll to Esplanade des Invalides where we’ll marvel at the extraordinary Hôtel National des Invalides.
 FYI, It’s not a hotel at all.
 It was built in the 17th century by Louis XIV for those who had served the royal army.
 Containing a hospice, barracks, convent, hospital and factory, the Hôtel was a veritable city.
 It’s now a military museum and houses Napoleon’s tomb.

 After breakfast at our hotel, we’ll taxi over to the right bank to the Marais, one of Paris’ most delightful area.
 We’ll start with a visit to one of Paris’ many outdoor food markets, Marche Baudoyer, to see how Parisien’s have done their shopping for centuries.
 You’ll marvel at the variety and presentation of the produce, cheese, meat and fish, and almost anything else you can imagine.
 (Most Paris apartments are small, and have small refrigerators, so a daily visit to a local market is not uncommon).